larrylawl/old-personal-webpage/README.md

 My personal website where I document my love of learning, one byte at a time.
 More concretely, I write...
 1. Articles of important concepts that I have learnt.
-2. Logs of my takeaways from others' articles.
+2. Logs of my takeaways from articles written by others.
 3. Notes for my coursework.

 ## Why do this?